Analysis | Bernie Sanders’s curious talking point on Manchin and Sinema

 But one talking point Sanders has invoked repeatedly continues to be a bit of a head-scratcher.
-It goes like this: Those two shouldn’t be able to thwart what 48 of 50 Democratic senators support.
+It goes like this: Those two shouldn’t be able to thwart what 48 of 50 Democratic and independent senators support.

-Sanders told CNN last week that, given that level of support from Senate Democrats and the American people (apparently referring to polls), “it is not appropriate, I think, for those couple of people to slow down progress.”
+Sanders told CNN last week that, given the level of support from Senate Democrats and the American people (apparently referring to polls), “it is not appropriate, I think, for those couple of people to slow down progress.”

 He added in a tweet Friday: “2 senators cannot be allowed to defeat what 48 senators and 210 House members want.”